xinix-technology/luwak/README.md

 # Luwak

-Luwak is animal that eat coffee beans and poop beans out as best coffee in the world.
+Luwak (mongoose) is animal that eat coffee beans and poop beans out as best coffee in the world.

 The philosophy is vast internet data already rich in web pages kind, somehow for our application we need clean data.
 With luwak we can extract and scrape data from web pages.